tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ```

 Since the RestingState subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
-1. The type of scans on which the preprocessing needs to be conducted.
-Enter REST for resting-state data or EMO for emotion task data (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+Enter REST for the resting-state data.
-2. The FD Jenkinson threshold above which frames (i.e., individual functional volumes) are marked as outliers.
+2. The FD Jenkinson threshold above which individual frames will be flagged as outliers.
 A threshold of 0.2 mm is recommended at this stage.

 The spike regressor process creates an output CSV file in the resting-state scan directory called (e.g.) data_dir > NIFTI_MARS_REST > xm13101101 > xm13101101_5_1 > **xm13101101_5_1_spike_regressors.csv**.
 This file can be used to define the GLM in the first-level analysis described in section 4.5.
-The process also creates an output text files in the working directory, containing, for all subjects of the dataset in question (MARS, BETER), the number of outliers and mean framewise displacement (MFD).
+The process also creates an output text file in the working directory, containing, for all subjects of the dataset in question (MARS, BETER), the number of outliers and mean framewise displacement (MFD).
 This file is stored in the working directory as either **MARS_Outliers_FD_Jenkinson_REST.txt** or **BETER_Outliers_FD_Jenkinson_REST.txt**.

 ### 4.5 Voxel-wise connectivity analysis

-The voxel-wise seed-based functional connectivity analysis of the resting-state data is conducted using the *voxel_wise_connectivity_analysis* method.
-This method performs two GLMs per voxel in the brain, using the gray matter mask yielded by the segmentation procedure (see section 2.6) to extract the voxel signals.
-In the first GLM, the signal of the left ROI regressor is entered as predictor-of-interest, along with the 36 confound regressors (see section 4.3) and spike regressors (see section 4.4) as covariates-of-no-interest, and the signal of each voxel (individually) as outcome variable.
-In the second GLM, the signal of the right ROI regressor is entered as predictor-of-interest, again with the 36 confound regressors (see section 4.3) and spike regressors (see section 4.4) as covariates-of-no-interest, and the signal of each voxel (individually) as outcome variable.
+The voxel-wise seed-based functional connectivity analysis of the resting-state data is conducted via the *voxel_wise_connectivity_analysis* method.
+This method performs two GLMs for each voxel within the grey matter mask of the brain..
+In the first GLM, the signal of the left ROI regressor is entered as predictor-of-interest, along with the 36 confound model (see section 4.3) and spike regressors (see section 4.4) as covariates-of-no-interest, and the signal of each voxel (individually) as outcome variable.
+In the second GLM, the signal of the right ROI regressor is entered as predictor-of-interest, again with the 36 confound model (see section 4.3) and spike regressors (see section 4.4) as covariates-of-no-interest, and the signal of each voxel (individually) as outcome variable.

-The GLM (beta) coefficients of the predictors-of-interest (left/right ROI) are extracted by the *voxel_wise_connectivity_analysis* method, and stored as NIFTI files in the resting-state directory of each of the subjects (e.g. **b_map_lh_xm13101101.nii**, **b_map_rh_xm13101101.nii**).
-The beta-values contained by each of these two output files represent the relationships of the left and right ROI signals, in this case the left and right amygdalae, with the signal of each individual gray matter voxel, corrected for the nuisance effects of motion, white-matter, CSF, and global signal, with censoring of the frames flagged as framewise displacement outliers.
+The GLM (beta) coefficients of the predictors-of-interest (left/right ROI) are extracted by the method, and stored as NIFTI files that can be found in the resting-state directory of each subject (e.g. **b_map_lh_xm13101101.nii**, **b_map_rh_xm13101101.nii**).
+The beta-values contained within each of these files represent a quantification of the relationship of the left/right ROI signals, in this case the left and right amygdalae, with the signal of each individual gray matter voxel, corrected for the nuisance effects of motion, white-matter, CSF, and global signal (36 confound model), with censoring of the frames flagged as framewise displacement outliers (spike regressors).

 To perform the voxel-wise seed-based connectivity analysis, enter the following code in a console: